Drexel 5856

 Drexel 5856 is a music manuscript containing works composed by George Frideric Handel.
 It is a significant primary source of the composer's work, having been copied by one of Handel's frequent copyists, John Christopher Smith, possibly as a presentation copy.

 Belonging to the New York Public Library, it forms part of the Music Division's Drexel Collection, located at the New York Public Library for the Performing Arts.
 Following traditional library practice, its name is derived from its call number.

 Date

-Drexel 5856 dates from 1720-1721.
-Most of Handel's keyboard music was composed in the decade 1710-1720, an observation we know from a study of his handwriting and paper studies.
-John Christopher Smith became Handel's copyist beginning in the years 1716-1717.
+Drexel 5856 dates from 1720 to 1721.
+Most of Handel's keyboard music was composed in the decade 1710–1720, an observation we know from a study of his handwriting and paper studies.
+John Christopher Smith became Handel's copyist beginning in the years 1716–1717.
 Along with two other manuscript, Terence Best surmises that Drexel 5856 was prepared for a patron who was a friend of the composer.